Bitcoin miner virus : How to detect and remove it on a Mac?

 - Now choose the General tab.

 - Check the installed extensions.
-If there are any you haven’t chosen to install or that look suspicions, press Remove.
+If there are any you haven’t chosen to install or that look suspicious, press Remove.

 - Scroll down to “On start-up.”